Periodontics (gum specialist)

 Alongside his private practice, Viren has worked as a specialty dentist and honorary research fellow at the prestigious Birmingham Dental Hospital managing patients with gum problems, teaching undergraduate dental students and treating patients on a referral basis.
 His involvement in research has been published internationally.

-In addition, Viren has since embarked on a fully accredited specialist training programme and currently works at Guy’s Hospital in London training.
-His has a special interest in treating nervous patients with advanced gum disease, cosmetic root coverage for gum recession and regenerative periodontics.
+Viren works in general and specialist practice and has successfully completed his four year specialist training program in periodontics at King’s College, Guy’s Hospital London, passing with clinical distinction.
+He has a special interest in treating nervous patients with advanced gum disease, cosmetic root coverage for gum recession and regenerative periodontics.

 Viren is passionate Periodontics and with his experience in cosmetic and restorative dentistry he is able to use advanced technology and skills to provide only the very best for his patients.

 Periodontal disease is caused by bacteria in dental plaque, the sticky substance that forms on your teeth a couple of hours after you have brushed.
 If oral hygiene slips or dental visits become irregular, plaque builds up on the teeth and it forms a harder substance known as calculus.
 Eventually it can spread below the gum line.